 First off, thank you for volunteering to be an inspector.
-Volunteers are the grease of VEX tournaments all over the globe; we help run things as smoothly as possible.
-Without you, we would not be able to run the tournament.
+Volunteers are the grease of VEX tournaments all over the globe; the help run things as smoothly as possible.
+Without you, no tournament could ever occur and teams would not be able to display their design and compete.
 Your role as an inspector is to ensure that every team at the tournament is on a level playing field by checking to make sure that each robot meets the guidelines set forth by the VRC Game Manual.

+If this is your first time inspecting a robot, do not worry!
 In this guide, I will explain the process of inspecting and go through each step of the inspection checklist, with a detailed explanation for each step.
 There will be a dedicated page in this guide for each step on the checklist.